Both study and practice are important, but…

 As a parent or coach, your first responsibility is the well-being of the child.
 And please: don’t judge a player for “being too sensitive.”
 Kids can feel annoyance and condescension.
 Support them, genuinely care about them, and build them up gradually.

 A “Four-Letter Word” in Chess: PREPARATION!

 Many players and fans groan when discussing chess study or home preparation.
-They almost seem to view it as some kind of low-key cheating.
+They seem to view it as some kind of low-key cheating.